tminglei/slick-pg/README.md

                           with PgDateSupport
                           with PgRangeSupport
                           with PgHStoreSupport
-                          with PgJsonSupport
+                          with PgJson4sSupport
                           with PgSearchSupport
                           with PgPostGISSupport {
-  /// for json support
+  /// for json4s support
   type DOCType = text.Document
   override val jsonMethods = org.json4s.native.JsonMethods